-What started as the St. Croix Valley Food Shelf in 1983 has grown into the place our neighbors turn to during challenging times—whether they need food, clothing or a deeper level of support.
+What started as the St. Croix Valley Food Shelf in 1983 has grown into the place neighbors turn to during challenging times—whether they need food, clothing or a deeper level of support.
 Valley Outreach has learned a lot over the years, but nothing more important than this: everybody needs help.
-As long as there is need, we will be here—taking care of our community, and making us all a little healthier, stronger and more stable.
+As long as there is need, we will be here—taking care of the community, and making us all a little healthier, stronger and more stable.

 St. Croix Valley Food Shelf (SCVFS) was founded as an independent 501(c)3 in conjunction with the St. Croix Ministerial Association.
 SCVFS was operated by church volunteers and Family Means staff.

 SCVFS moved from a trailer in the Family Means parking lot on Myrtle to its own site near Stillwater Bowl in Oak Park Heights.
 First staff member hired part-time.

 Second part-time staff member hired when the number of families using the services increased significantly.